 The house was remodelled in 1940 after the death of William R. Cross, but the gardens remain the most significant contribution the Cross family made to the estate.
 Go through the gate to your left to enter the gardens and enjoy the legacy left by Julia Newbold Cross and her landscape architect Clarence Fowler.
 Volunteers have cared for this garden since 1977.

 In 1975, Morristown National Historic Park purchased this property to protect the adjacent Revolutionary

 Today, the grounds can serve as your retreat to share with friends and family.

 Erected by Friends and Supporters of the Bensel/Cross Estate & Morristown National Historic Park.

 Location.
 40° 44.79′ N, 74° 33.623′ W. Marker is near Mendham, New Jersey, in Morris County.
 Marker can be reached from Jockey Hollow Road near Hardscrabble Road, on the right when traveling east.
+Marker and site are located on the grounds of the Morristown National Historic Park.
 Touch for map.
-Marker and site are located on the grounds of the Morristown National Historic Park.
 Marker is in this post office area: Mendham NJ 07945, United States of America.
+Touch for directions.